Age-Old Cities, a Virtual Journey From Palmyra to Mosul

 Focuses complete the exploration, as close-ups of what was - the multi-confessional Mosul of yesteryear, for example - but also of the future - the discovery of a fabulous 2600 years old Assyrian palace of Nineveh under the ruins of the shrine of Nabi Younis ...

 This immersion into world heritage sites is also an awareness of the challenges of preserving fragile treasures, wherever they may be located.
 And, beyond the Arab world, it is on the evocation of threats hovering over other world heritage sites that the exhibition closes.

-curator: Aurélie Clemente Ruiz, scénography and artistic direction: Sylvain Roca, graphism: Dépli Design Studio, lights: Reflet, digital Ingineering: Mardi8, films' director: Olivier Brunet, composer: Olivier Lafuma
+curator: Aurélie Clemente Ruiz, scenography and artistic direction: Atelier Sylvain Roca, 3D sourcing and contents: Iconem, graphism: Dépli Design Studio, lights: Reflet, digital engineering and production: Mardi8, films' director: Olivier Brunet, composer: Olivier Lafuma

 photos: IMA, Zach Barouti, Sylvain Roca, Depli Design Studio

 - Production: Institut du Monde Arabe